 According to the Law of the Republic of Indonesia No. 20 of 2003 concerning National Education System Chapter VI, fourth part of article 19, that "student" is actually just an academic term for students who have reached a certain level of education during their learning period.

-Meanwhile, according to the Big Indonesian Dictionary, a student is someone who studies at a university, in the educational structure in Indonesia students hold the highest educational status among others.
-According to Setyaningsih (2015), student goals are to:

-- 1. Reach and reach a mature scientific level
+Meanwhile, according to the Big Indonesian Dictionary (KBBI), a student is someone who studies at a university, in the educational structure in Indonesia students hold the highest educational status among others.
+According to Setyaningsih (2014), student goals are to: Reach and reach a mature scientific level, Mastering something and have broad scientific insight, education and are expected to have constructive traits and attitudes for society and their knowledge.

-- 2. Mastering something

-- 3. Have broad scientific insight,

 So that students are able to behave and act scientifically in all matters relating to their knowledge to be devoted to their community and mankind.
 Setyaningsih continued that the word student connects the dimensions of divinity (Maha) and creation (students).
-It can be concluded that students are people who are studying in higher education and are expected to have constructive traits and attitudes for society and their knowledge.
+It can be concluded that students are people who are studying in higher